 If you're using Windows, start by looking in your My Downloads and My Music folders.
 If your download isn't there, please try your download again (if it was a paid download, you'll find a link to retry it in the receipt that we emailed you).
 However, when you click download this time: 1) click Save (not Open) in the dialog that appears, and 2) in the subsequent dialog, choose a location for the file, but remember to note which folder you're saving to.

-First, please double-check that the email isn't sitting in your spam folder.
+If the album definitely has been released, make sure the email isn't sitting in your spam folder.
 Next, look for the original receipt for your pre-order -- the link in that email can be used to get the full album.
 If you're still out of luck, please contact us.